wonko433/blackcoin-more/doc/README.md

-Blackcoin More
+Bitcoin Core
 =============

 Setup
 ---------------------
-Blackcoin More is experimental Blackcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Blackcoin transactions (which is currently several GBs).
+Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Blackcoin More, visit [blackcoinmore.org](https://blackcoinmore.org).
+To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Blackcoin More on your native platform.
+The following are some helpful notes on how to run Bitcoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/blackmore-qt` (GUI) or
+- `bin/bitcoin-qt` (GUI) or
-- `bin/blackmored` (headless)
+- `bin/bitcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run blackmore-qt.exe.
+Unpack the files into a directory, and then run bitcoin-qt.exe.

 ### macOS

-Drag Blackcoin More to your applications folder, and then run Blackcoin More.
+Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#blackcoin](https://webchat.freenode.net/#blackcoin) on Freenode.
-If you don't have an IRC client use [webchat here](https://webchat.freenode.net/#blackcoin).
+* Ask for help on [#bitcoin](https://webchat.freenode.net/#bitcoin) on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#bitcoin).
-* Ask for help in [Blackcoin room](https://gitter.im/BlackCoin_Hub) on Gitter.
-* Ask for help in [/r/blackcoin/](https://nm.reddit.com/r/blackcoin/) on Reddit.
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Blackcoin topic](https://bitcointalk.org/index.php?topic=3017838.new#new).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Blackcoin More on your native platform.
+The following are developer notes on how to build Bitcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)